rrrene/sherlock/README.md

     files.filter(:only => 'controllers') == files.filter('controllers')
     files.filter(/(models|controllers)/) == files.filter(%w{models controllers})

-Values provided to these options can be a Regexp, a String or an Array of Regexps and Strings.
+Values provided to these options can be a Regexp, a String or an Array of Regexps/Strings.